schen13/Pintourist/README.md

 ```
 ![Responsive Masonry](/design_docs/images/responsive_masonry.gif)

-With column-count based on media queries and transitioned opacity on hover, the pins respond to changes in screen size and user mouse input.
+With a column-count based on media queries, the pins respond to different devices and screen sizes.

 ### Informative and Formatted Errors